Grace Kelly: Death and funeral

 On September 13, 1982, Grace suffered a mild cerebral hemorrhage while driving back to Monaco from her country home in Roc Agel.
 As a result, she lost control of her 1972 Rover P6 3500 and drove off the steep, winding road and the car tumbled 30.5 m down the mountainside.
 Her daughter Stéphanie, who was in the passenger seat, unsuccessfully tried to regain control of the car.

 The Princess was taken to the Monaco Hospital (later named the Princess Grace Hospital Centre) with injuries to the brain and thorax and a fractured femur.
 Initially that afternoon, she was officially diagnosed with a cerebral hemorrhage and was said to be able to make a full recovery before a second, more severe, hemorrhage struck while at the hospital.
 She was subsequently declared brain dead.
 With no reasonable chance of recovery, she died the following night at 10:55 p.m. after Rainier decided to turn off her life support.
-She was survived by her husband and her three children.
-As of 2025, she is the grandmother of eleven grandchildren.

-In the immediate aftermath of the crash, the palace press office issued a statement claiming that it had been caused by brake failure.
+In the subsequent aftermath of the crash, the palace press office issued a statement claiming that it had been caused by brake failure.
 However, police investigators found no evidence to suggest this, and when Rover sent engineers from Britain to inspect the car they reached the same conclusion, prompting the company to demand that the palace retract its claim, which it did on September 20.
 The motor engineers did find, however, that the Princess had kept the car in 'Standard' drive mode while descending, rather than setting it to the 'Mountain' position; this was a special safety gear installed by Rover to allow the driver to navigate twisting turns and sharp gradients, which, as Robert Lacey argues, would have "slowed her descent significantly" had it been used.

 Princess Grace's funeral was held at the Cathedral of Our Lady Immaculate in Monaco-Ville, on September 18, 1982.
 After a Requiem Mass, she was buried in the Grimaldi family vault.
 Over 400 people attended, including Cary Grant, Nancy Reagan, Danielle Mitterrand, Empress Farah of Iran, and Diana, Princess of Wales.
 Princess Stéphanie, who had suffered a light concussion and a hairline fracture of a cervical vertebra in the accident, was unable to attend her mother's funeral.

 Rainier, who did not remarry, was buried alongside her after his death in 2005.